philtersoup/forty-jekyll-theme/02_Producer.md

 <!-- Content -->
 <!-- <h2 id="content">Sample Content</h2> -->
-<p>Of late, I have been working extensively in <i> Original Sound Tracks </i> for media.
+<p>I specialise in <i> Original Sound Tracks </i> for media.
 I have worked on a variety of projects for film, TV and online releases.</p>

 <p> Working closely with the director, and music director, I am responsible for for the overall aesthetic of the music.
 Some of my most recent works include:</p>
 <div class="row">